AAvi09/register-form/README.md

 # register-form
-A basic registration form to register usename, email and password using html, css and javascript
+A basic  form-validator which takes usename, email and password as input and validates the individual fields as length of username, valid email and matches the password this was created using html, css and javascript.